dzzh/RIBs-wiki/Android-Tutorial-1.md

 # Creating your first RIB

-Welcome to the tutorials, which have ben designed to give you a hands-on walkthrough through the core concepts of RIBs.
+Welcome to the tutorials, which have been designed to give you a hands-on walkthrough through the core concepts of RIBs.
 As part of the tutorials, you'll be building a simple TicTacToe game using the RIBs architecture and associated tooling.

 We've provided you with a project that contains the boilerplate for a new RIBs application.
 You can find the source files [here](https://github.com/uber/RIBs/tree/master/android/tutorials/tutorial1).
 Follow the [README](https://github.com/uber/RIBs/tree/master/android/tutorials/tutorial1/README.md) to open the project before reading any further.